The Eye (2008 film): Plot

 Sydney Wells is a successful classical violinist from Los Angeles who has been blind since she was five years old, caused by an accident with firecrackers.
-Fifteen years later, after celebrating conductor and pianist Simon McCullough's birthday during rehearsal, Sydney undergoes a cornea transplant, which causes her eyesight to return a bit blurry at first.
-As time passes, Sydney's vision begins to clear; however, she also begins experiencing terrifying visions, mostly of fire and people dying.
+Fifteen years later, after celebrating conductor and pianist Simon McCullough's birthday during rehearsal, Sydney undergoes a cornea transplant, which causes her eyesight to return.
+While a bit blurry at first, as time passes, Sydney's vision begins to clear; however, she also begins experiencing terrifying visions, mostly of fire and people dying.
 She also sees people who are already dead: on one occasion, a girl passes right through her.
 Sydney attempts to unravel the mystery of the visions and convince others, primarily her visual therapist and fellow violinist, Paul Faulkner, who helps her in her quest.
 She knows that she is not going insane.

 Accompanied by Paul, Sydney travels to Mexico, where the cornea donor Ana Cristina Martinez was originally from.
 She discovers from Ana's mother that the images of fire and death are the result of an industrial accident that Ana foretold.
 Ana hanged herself because she was unable to stop the accident.
 Sydney forgives Ana's spirit, who leaves in peace.
 As Sydney and Paul begin their journey home, they are caught in traffic congestion caused by a police chase on the other side of the border.
 Sydney sees the little girl from her vision in the car beside her.
 She then realizes that this is what her vision has been all along: to save the people who are about to die from an accident.

 Still able to see the silhouettes of death, Sydney gets everyone off the highway, starting with a bus filled with people.
 She and Paul convince everyone to leave the bus and the cars by telling them that there is a bomb inside the bus.
 However, a driver leading the police chase rushes through the border barriers and collides with a tank truck, igniting leaking gasoline in the process.
 Sydney sees the little girl trapped in the car, her mother lying on the ground in front of it, already being hit by a passenger and losing consciousness.
 Paul breaks open the window and gets the girl out.
 Paul and Sydney carry the girl and her mother to safety just before the tank truck causes a chain explosion.
 Sydney is blinded by flying glass fragments in the process.

 After recovering at a hospital, she returns to Los Angeles to continue performing as a blind violinist, though with a more optimistic view of her condition.